Jamestth/Tech-Challenge-100722/Round 2 Technical Assessment/Section 2 - Databases/README.md

 # Explanation of Submission
 ## Schema
-With the assumptions and additional assumptions in mind, I've designed a specific schema and produced an Entity Relationship Diagram (ERD) to help visualise it.
+With the assumptions and additional assumptions in mind, I've designed a specific schema and produced an Entity Relationship Diagram (ERD) to help visualise it.<br>
 ![image info](./Entity_Relationship_Diagram.png)

 The schema is made of 4 tables: Customers, Employees, Manufacturers and Transactions.
 Customers, Employees and  Manufacturers have one-to-many relationships with Transactions.